Metastatic Breast Cancer

 How is metastatic breast cancer treated?

-In most cases, systemic therapy, drugs that treat your entire body, are used for treatment.
+In most cases, systemic therapy, drugs that treat your whole body, are used for treatment.
 This can help shrink tumors, slow their growth, ease symptoms, and improve quality of life.
 It is common for more than one type of treatment to be used because treatments can stop working or the side effects can increase.
-Possible treatments may be used:
+Possible treatments that may be used:

 Related Blog Posts